Asynchronous primitives

 • _Error – the type of the error.
 It can also be an exception.

-• ImplBase – a class from which the implementation (impl::Stream) derives, used as an extention point.
+• ImplBase – a class from which the implementation (impl::Stream) derives, used as an extension point.

 Subclassed by icey::ParameterStream< _Value >